FREQUENTLY ASKED QUESTIONS

 - The state of Michigan is cancelling all state mandated testing for the 2019-20 school year.
 This includes the MStep, Kindergarten Readiness Assessment, SAT, ACT, and Workkeys assessments.
 District assessments such as NWEA will likewise not be taking place in this new remote learning environment.
 AP testing WILL take place in a new format designed to take place at home.
 The College Board, which oversees AP testing, and our AP instructors will be communicating with our AP students on timelines and procedures.

-11. Will there be any extra curricular activities or sports taking place?
+- Will there be any extra-curricular activities or sports taking place?

 - No – the MHSAA has officially cancelled all remaining winter sports as well as the spring season for the 2019-20 school year.
 All other school activities are likewise cancelled in accordance with the Governor’s executive order.

-12. Are counseling services still available for my child?
+Are counseling services still available to our students?